TheMannu/Kubernetes/Kubernetes-Basics.md

 ### **Batch Execution:**
 Batch execution refers to running jobs or tasks in a sequence.
 In Kubernetes, **Jobs** create and manage Pods that perform batch processing tasks.
 Once the tasks are completed, the Pods terminate.

+### **Rollbacks:**
+A rollback is the process of reverting to a previous version of an application in case of issues during or after deployment.
+Kubernetes facilitates easy rollbacks by maintaining deployment history.